-During a hot summer, a cool basement is often a wonderful refuge from the heat.
-Basements are often the coolest places in the house, but on rare occasions, they can be warmer than the floors above them, and solutions for a hot basement are a lot harder to come across than solutions for a cold basement.
+Basements are often the coolest places in the house, but on rare occasions, they can be warmer than the floors above them.
+Solutions for a hot basement are a lot harder to come across than solutions for a cold basement.
 However, I have spent time researching why some basements are warmer than the rest of the house and coming up with some really helpful ways to fix this problem.

 1. Primary Reason: Exterior Insulation